benhook1013/space-game/lib/game/space_game.md

 - Preload assets via the central registry before entering gameplay.
 - Configure the parallax background, camera and component spawners.
 - Spawn the player and register enemy or asteroid generators.
+- Provide a small bullet pool to limit allocations.
 - Maintain `GameState` values (`menu`, `playing`, `gameOver`) and toggle overlays.
 - Route joystick, button and keyboard input to the player component.
 - Drive the update cycle while delegating work to components and services.